Stex/setting_accessors-pitch/PITCHME.md

 #### Testing the "stable" part of ActiveRecord

-Generic behaviour like `#changed?` is not likely to change, only its underlying implementation.
+The expected result of functions like `#changed?` is not likely to change.

 ```ruby
 it 'marks the record as changed when a new value is assigned' do